 Pianos will make their debut on State Street on Tuesday, October 3 and will be on display through Sunday, October 22.
 Pianos will be available for musical exploration, impromptu play and group performances from 10:00 a.m. - 10:00 p.m. for the duration of their display on State Street.
 Amateur, professional and public musicians alike are invited to sit down and play.

 PIANOS ON STATE is a collaborative experience between local organizations:

-Santa Barbara Arts Collaborative, Santa Barbara County Office of Arts and Culture, the City of Santa Barbara, Santa Barbara Education Foundation, Downtown Santa Barbara, the Children's Creative Project, and more.
+Santa Barbara Arts Collaborative, Santa Barbara County Office of Arts and Culture, the City of Santa Barbara, the Santa Barbara Bowl, Santa Barbara Education Foundation, Downtown Santa Barbara, the Children's Creative Project, and more.

 Some Videos from Previous Years of POS: